 A container-based test can be written as RunOnlyRegressionTest that sets the container\platform attribute.
 This attribute accepts a string that corresponds to the name of the container platform that will be used to run the container for this test.
-In this case, the test will be using Singularity as a container platform.
 If such a platform is not configured for the current system, the test will fail.

-As soon as the container platform to be used is defined, you need to specify the container image to use and the commands to run inside the container by setting the image and the commands container platform attributes.
-These two attributes are mandatory for container-based checks.
+As soon as the container platform to be used is defined, you need to specify the container image to use by setting the image.
+In the Singularity test variant, we add the docker:// prefix to the image name, in order to instruct Singularity to pull the image from DockerHub.
+The default command that the container runs can be overwritten by setting the command attribute of the container platform.

+The image is the only mandatory attribute for container-based checks.
 It is important to note that the executable and executable\opts attributes of the actual test are ignored in case of container-based tests.

-ReFrame will run the container as follows:
+ReFrame will run the container according to the given platform as follows: